MystenLabs/walrus/docs/devnet-public/overview.md

 Neither caches, publishers or end-users are trusted components of the system, and they may deviate from the protocol arbitrarily.
 However, some of the security properties of Walrus only hold for honest end-users that use honest intermediaries (caches and publishers).
-We provide enough means for end-users to audit the correct operation of both caches and publishers, but such audits may be too expensive to perform constantly (particularly when intermediaries are used to get a web2 experience).
+We provide means for end-users to audit the correct operation of both caches and publishers.

 ## Walrus assurance / security properties

-The properties below hold subject to the assumption that for all storage epochs 2/3 of shards are operated by storage nodes that faithfully and correctly follow the Walrus protocol.
+The properties below hold true subject to the assumption that for all storage epochs 2/3 of shards are operated by storage nodes that faithfully and correctly follow the Walrus protocol.

 Each blob is encoded using error correction into slivers and a **Blob ID** is cryptographically derived.
 For a given Blob ID there is a **point of availability** (PoA) and an **availability